 WAL and checkpoint tuning

-WAL-related recommendations are driven by observed WAL generation rate from performance samples and checkpoint statistics.
+WAL-related recommendations are driven by observed WAL generation rate from performance samples, checkpoint statistics, replica lag, and replication-slot retention state.

 max_wal_size